sumwale/ybox/README.md

 If you have cloned the repository, then no further installation is required to run the utilities in `src` directory which can be done directly off the repository.
-In the near future this will also be published on `pypi.org`, so you will be able to install with `pip install zbox-py`.
+In the near future this will also be published on `pypi.org`, so you will be able to install with `pip install ybox-py`.

 As of now the following is required:

-- clone the repo: `git clone https://github.com/sumwale/zbox.git`
+- clone the repo: `git clone https://github.com/sumwale/ybox.git`
 - rootless podman or docker
   * for podman this only needs installation of `podman`, `slirp4netns` and `buildah` packages, then setup /etc/subuid and /etc/subgid as noted here: